kanniget/netgraph/README.md

 The tool retrieves SDN networks, virtual machines, and the networks each VM is connected to.
 Networks and VMs are added as nodes while links between them represent the attached interfaces.

 It also gathers SDN zones and bridge interfaces.
 Zones are added as `zone` nodes and bridges as `bridge` nodes.
 Networks are linked to their zone and bridge when that information is available.
 Host bridge interfaces are now detected and marked as `bridge` nodes.
+Disks attached to each VM are collected as `disk` nodes and linked to the VM.
+These nodes are hidden by default in the frontend.

 ## Navigating the Frontend